mumin-ahmod/499-Grammar-Error-Detection/README.md

 # 499-Grammar-Error-Detection
-Based on different Nural and Rule based hybrid models.
+Based on different Neural and Rule based hybrid models.

 499 Project of NSU